AustinBoyuJiang/VEX5-Coordinated-Movement/README.md

 # VEX5-Autonomous
-The default source program for autonomous with coordinated movement of VEX 5 Robotics
+The default source program for autonomous with the coordinated movement of VEX 5 Robotics